concreted/wotterslide/git_workflow.md

     - Replace `<commit_description>` with a description of what your change is.
     - Example: `git commit -m "Add more enemies"`
     - This **commits** your change to Git and includes the description, so people know what your change does.
+1. `git push origin HEAD`
+    - This sends your change to Github, so it is saved in the cloud.

 ## Making a Pull Request